anna-podhajska/herokuKnex/README.md

 ## herokuKnex
-quiick project done as a part of bootcamp in DevAcademy
+quick project done as a part of bootcamp in DevAcademy

 ## learning objectives:
 - server routes